 Linewidth Enhancement Factor

-Essentially due to noise from spontaneous emission into the resonator modes, a free-running (not stabilized) single-frequency laser has a certain finite linewidth.
-For simple cases, this fundamental limit for the linewidth was calculated by Schawlow and Townes even before the first laser was experimentally demonstrated.
+Any free-running (not stabilized) single-frequency laser has a certain finite linewidth, which is essentially due to noise from spontaneous emission into the resonator modes.
+For simple cases, that fundamental limit for the linewidth was calculated by Schawlow and Townes even before the first laser was experimentally demonstrated.
 Whereas this limit was later shown to be closely approached by a number of solid-state lasers, significantly higher linewidth values were measured for semiconductor lasers (laser diodes) even when the influence of technical noise was very low.
-It was then later found by Henry that the increased linewidths result from a coupling between intensity and phase noise, caused by a dependence of the refractive index on the carrier density in the semiconductor.
-Henry introduced the linewidth enhancement factor α (also called Henry factor or alpha factor) to quantify this amplitude–phase coupling mechanism; essentially, α is a proportionality factor relating phase changes to changes of the gain:
+It was then later found by Charles H. Henry that the increased linewidths result from a coupling between intensity and phase noise, caused by a dependence of the refractive index on the carrier density in the semiconductor.
+Henry introduced the linewidth enhancement factor α (also called Henry factor or alpha factor) to quantify that amplitude–phase coupling mechanism; essentially, α is a proportionality factor relating phase changes to changes of the gain:

 (The factor 1/2 serves to convert the change of power gain Δ g to the change of amplitude gain.)
 Henry then found that the linewidth of the laser should be increased by the factor (1 + α2), which turned out to be in reasonable agreement with experimental data.